ddd-by-examples/library/README.md

 Books are either circulating or restricted, and can have retrieval or usage fees.
 A restricted book can only be held by a researcher patron.
 A regular patron is limited to five holds at any given moment, while a researcher patron is allowed an unlimited number of holds.
-An open-ended book hold is active until the patron collects the book, at which time it is completed.
+An open-ended book hold is active until the patron checks out the book, at which time it is completed.
 A closed-ended book hold that is not completed within a fixed number of days after it was requested will expire.
 This check is done at the beginning of a day by taking a look at daily sheet with expiring holds.
 Only a researcher patron can request